MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/remotedesktop/Get-RDFileTypeAssociation.md

 ```

 ## DESCRIPTION
-The **Get-RDFileTypeAssocation** cmdlet displays the file extensions that are associated with a firstref_server_7 RemoteApp program in the Remote Desktop deployment.
+The **Get-RDFileTypeAssociation** cmdlet displays the file extensions that are associated with a firstref_server_7 RemoteApp program in the Remote Desktop deployment.

 ## EXAMPLES